CleverCloud/documentation/content/guides/moodle.md

 ]
 ```

 You might encounter errors when the Cron tries to access `moodledata` in your FS Bucket.
-For FS Bucket backups, we reccomend you to use a dedicated tool like [rclone](https://rclone.org).
+For FS Bucket backups, look for a dedicated tool like [rclone](https://rclone.org).

-**Note**: this repository is already configured to run `/admin/cli/cron.php` every minute as a [cron job](https://developers.clever-cloud.com/doc/administrate/cron/)).
+**Note**: this repository is already configured to run `/admin/cli/cron.php` every minute as a [cron job](https://developers.clever-cloud.com/doc/administrate/cron/).

 ## 🎓 Further Help